ASGCOPS/dicos_document/docs/source/faq.rst

    pip3 install bilby --user
    pip3 install gwpy --user

 Then you will have these packages available in your home directory.
-But if you using ``dicos submit``, then we will need to install the missing packages for you.
+But if you are using ``dicos submit``, then we will need to install the missing packages for you.
 Please contact to DiCOS-Support@twgrid.org for help.

 ---------------------------
 DiCOSApp